sarastrouss/sarastrouss.github.io/_posts/2016-05-25-wrek-player.md

 ---
 layout:     post
-title:      WREK Atlanta Player
+title:      WREK: Live Player Redesign
 summary:    ___
 date:       2016-05-25
 categories: UX Design
 ---

-<b>Problem</b>: Due to the inner workings of WREK Atlanta, www.wrek.org is self-hosted through the campus OIT.
-However, with WREK’s website dependent on the campus’s network and servers, there are often outages.
-Some of these outages can last for days.
-In order to provide listeners with a backup to listen online, we are currently working on creating a light wrek.org that will not be self-hosted.

-I am leading the feature design of the WREK player.
-Some key features that we have identified as absolutely necessary are:
+<b>Problem</b>: WREK Atlanta's Wordpress site, ([WREK.org](https://wrek.org)), has come a long way from what it looked like [back in 2001](http://web.archive.org/web/20011127061215/http://www.wrek.org/).
+Even so, the most recent redesign took place in 2013, and the Live Player was an Adobe Flash widget with no phone-friendly fallback until 2015.
+I'm leading a redesign of the player to address listener feedback and improve the overall experience.
+Key elements of the new player:

-- Online playlist
+- Easier access to show descriptions and playlist history
-- Song metadata
-- Show info
-- Pop-out window
-- Contact info
-- Mobile friendly
+- Mobile friendly while maintaining features such as live-updating "Now Playing" text
+- Optional, rather than mandatory pop-out player

 <u>Current Implementation</u>

-When the user presses the volume button on the player, it opens to a pop-out player.
+When the user presses the volume icon on the WREK homepage, a pop-up player window opens.
 In addition, each link featured on the player takes the user to another page on wrek.org.

 ![player](/images/player_old.png)

-The current pop-out player's design is not consistent with the player design.
-It does reuse elements from the main page such as the request widget.
-Overall, the content of the pop-out player does fit the feature list that we want to complete, however it is not mobile friendly.
+While the current player's design does reuse some elements from the homepage such as the Song Request widget, it still feels inconsistent across desktop and mobile, and there are a few strange CSS quirks on tablets.

 ![player_out](/images/Popout Player.png)